SyedaNishat/Penguin-Species-Prediction-API/README.md

 ## Description

-This project predicts the species of a penguin using four numeric measurements.
+This project predicts the species of a penguin using four(4) numeric measurements.

 The model is trained using the Palmer Penguins dataset and served using FastAPI.
 The application is containerized using Docker.